Advances in Embodied Navigation Using Large Language Models: A Survey: LLMs in Embodied Navigation

 \subsection{LLMs for Few-Shot Planning}

-LLMs have achieved notable success in NLP and are increasingly being applied to Few-Shot Planning, a machine learning technique designed for effective planning and decision-making in new tasks with minimal sample data.
 LLMs excel in zero-shot and few-shot learning, allowing for efficient generalization across tasks without the need for task-specific training or limited examples.
-Employing LLMs for Few-Shot Planning often involves processing natural language queries, enabling the models to generate actionable plans or steps, thus proving invaluable in zero-shot navigation tasks.
+Employing LLMs for few-shot planning often involves processing natural language queries, enabling the models to generate actionable plans or steps, thus proving invaluable in zero-shot navigation tasks~\cite{liang2025structured}.

-As discussed in research by Zhou et al. in ESC~\cite{20230527ESC} and Song et al. in LLM-Planner~\cite{llmplanner}, the effectiveness of navigation tasks is closely related to semantic scene understanding, which relies heavily on Few-Shot Planning.
+As discussed in research by Zhou et al. in ESC~\cite{20230527ESC} and Song et al. in LLM-Planner~\cite{llmplanner}\cite{ntakolia2023autonomous}, the effectiveness of navigation tasks is closely related to semantic scene understanding, which relies heavily on Few-Shot Planning.
 Planners incorporating LLMs are increasingly vital for enabling embodied agents to execute complex tasks in visually rich environments based on natural language directives.
 The performance of such planners has a direct bearing on the task's overall success.
 The role of LLMs as planners in embodied tasks is expanding, thanks in part to the emergence of methodologies like LLM-Planner~\cite{llmplanner}, CoT (Chain-of-Thought)\cite{CoT}, and LLM-DP\cite{llmdp}.
 These methods complement the already respectable performance of traditional symbolic planners like the Fast-Forward planner~\cite{ff} and BFS(f) planner~\cite{BFS(f)} in current research.